 It is CMHA's practice not to extend the initial voucher term, except, as a reasonable accommodation for a disabled family.
 CMHA will extend the voucher term up to a term reasonably required, if the family needs and requests an extension of the initial voucher term as a reasonable accommodation to make the housing choice voucher program accessible to a family member who is a person with a disability.
+Extensions should be requested prior to voucher expiration.
+Extension requests received after a voucher expires will be reviewed and a case-by-case basis to see if the extension is warranted.

-Extensions are permissible, at the discretion of CMHA, primarily for but not limited to these reasons:
+All Eextensions are permissible, at the discretion of CMHA, primarily for but not limited to these reasons:

-Extenuating circumstances such as hospitalization or a family emergency for an extended period of time that has affected the family's ability to find a unit within the initial 90-day period.
-Verification is required.

-The family was prevented from finding a unit due to disability accessibility requirements.

-The family was prevented from finding housing due to requiring a size (4) bedroom or larger unit.
-A search record may be part of the required verification.

-The family may have a hard time finding housing because of availability.
+- Extenuating circumstances such as hospitalization or a family emergency for an extended period of time that has affected the family's ability to find a unit within the initial 90-day period.
+Verification is required. - The family was prevented from finding a unit due to disability accessibility requirements. - The family was prevented from finding housing due to requiring a size (4) bedroom or larger unit.
+A search record may be part of the required verification. - The family may have a hard time finding housing because of availability.